weldisson/weldisson/README.md

 ### 👋 Hi!
 I'm Weldisson Araujo

-I'm a Software Engineer with extensive experience in architecture and development of distributed systems, application modernization, and cloud migration.
-I'm passionate about creating scalable and robust solutions that positively impact businesses and users.
+I'm a Software Engineer with solid experience in designing and building distributed systems, application modernization, and cloud migration.
+I’m passionate about developing scalable, robust, and efficient solutions that make a real difference in business outcomes and user experience.

 ### 🌟 About Me
+Current Role: Senior Software Engineer at AB InBev, working on the Developer Experience team.
+I focus on improving engineering workflows, internal platforms, and productivity tools to enhance the developer journey at scale.

+#### Previous Roles:

-Currently: Software Engineer at Itaú Unibanco, working on modernization and cloud projects for critical systems.
+Software Engineer at Itaú Unibanco, contributing to cloud and modernization initiatives for mission-critical systems.

-Previous Experience: Senior Software Engineer at Accenture, where I collaborated with major clients such as Unilever, Coca-Cola, and Natura on distributed systems and strategic projects.
+Senior Software Engineer at Accenture, where I collaborated with global clients such as Unilever, Coca-Cola, and Natura, delivering strategic projects and distributed systems.

-Technical Skills: Python, JavaScript, C#, Go, Unit tests, TDD, DDD, BDD, microservices, Cloud Computing (AWS and Azure), and agile practices (Scrum, Kanban).
+#### Technical Stack:
+Python, JavaScript, C#, Go
+TDD, DDD, BDD, Unit Testing
+Microservices Architecture
+Cloud Platforms: AWS & Azure
+Agile methodologies: Scrum, Kanban
+Dev Experience, Platform Engineering

+#### Soft Skills:
-Communication: Strong ability to convey complex technical concepts to teams and stakeholders.
+Clear communicator, able to translate complex technical concepts for both technical and non-technical audiences.

 ### 🏆 Certifications

-AWS Certified Developer (11/2023)
+AWS Certified Developer – 11/2023

-AWS Certified Cloud Practitioner (03/2021)
+AWS Certified Cloud Practitioner – 03/2021

-Professional Scrum Master (09/2018)
+Professional Scrum Master – 09/2018